Category: Quick Facts

 Prior to being approved for a reverse mortgage, HUD’s Federal Housing Administration (FHA) requires each borrow to participate in a counseling session with an approved agency.
 These third party, not-for-profit agencies are funded by the federal government and work closely with both the FHA and lenders to ensure a smooth process.
 The goal of this session is not to steer a potential borrower in one direction or another, but to make sure they clearly understand all aspects of a reverse mortgage.

-Find A Reputable Reverse Mortgage Lender In Colorado
+Breaking Down The Costs Of A Reverse Mortgage In Colorado

 Jan Jordan is a Reverse Mortgage Specialist serving the Fort Lupton, Erie, Lafayette, Fort Collins, Loveland, Greeley, Longmont, Boulder and other Front Range areas of Colorado.
 Click here to contact Jan and learn if reverse mortgage is right for you.